-In the mid-2000s, some of the staff at the University of Cambridge noticed that there were fewer and fewer students applying to study Computer Science each year, and that they had less and less experience.
-Something had to be done.
-The answer was the Raspberry Pi — a small, inexpensive computer that makes programming as accessible and as much fun as possible.
-The idea is that students can play with the Raspberry Pi during their spare time, and in the process, learn valuable core Computer Science skills.
+In the mid-2000s, some of the staff at the University of Cambridge noticed that there were fewer students applying to study computer science each year, and that they didn't have very much experience.
+Something had to be done about this situation.
+The answer was the Raspberry Pi: a small, inexpensive computer which makes programming as accessible and as fun as possible.
+The idea is that students can play with the Raspberry Pi in their spare time, and in the process, learn valuable core computer science skills.
 Since its creation, many other groups have discovered how useful the Raspberry Pi can be, including schools, adults who want to brush up on their skills with technology, and electronics hobbyists.

 This chapter describes how to get a Raspberry Pi computer up and running.
-Once this is done, the Pi behaves just like any other ordinary computer, and is capable of standard tasks such as browsing the web and playing games.
-We will learn in later chapters that the Raspberry Pi is also capable of performing some tasks which ordinary computers can't easily do.
+Once this is done, the Pi behaves just like any other ordinary computer, and is capable of standard tasks, such as browsing the web and playing games.
+We will learn in later chapters that the Raspberry Pi is also capable of some things which ordinary computers can't easily do.

 Any model of the Raspberry Pi will work for the projects used in this book.
-The preceding image shows a Raspberry Pi Model B is used, with its two USB ports and network connection (shown in the preceding figure).
-Model A (with one USB port and no network connection) will also work, but a USB hub (described later) will be needed to allow both a keyboard and a mouse to be used at the same time.
+The preceding image shows a Raspberry Pi Model B+, with four USB ports and a network connection.
+The Model A+ (with one USB port and no network connection) will also work, but a USB hub (which is described later) will be needed to allow both a keyboard and mouse to be used at the same time.

 The Raspberry Pi 2 looks almost the same as Model B+, but has a faster processor.
 This is not important for the projects in this book.
-Along with a Raspberry Pi computer, you will need the following peripherals.
-In order to keep costs down, the Raspberry Pi was designed to work with devices that people already owned; so you may find many of these components around your house already.
+Along with a Raspberry Pi computer, you will need other peripherals.
+In order to keep costs down, the Raspberry Pi was designed to work with devices that people already owned; you may find many of these components around your house already.
 Just make sure they're not in use before you take them!

-http://elinux.org/RPi_VerifiedPeripherals is a useful website for checking whether a particular device will work with the Raspberry Pi.
+http://elinux.org/RPi_VerifiedPeripherals is a useful website to check whether a particular device will work with the Raspberry Pi.

 We will use a monitor or a television with HDMI or DVI input, and a video cable connected from the Pi's HDMI port to the screen's input, as shown in the following figures.
-It is possible to connect to an older VGA or composite screen, but this is more complicated (refer to the Verified Peripherals link at the start of this section).
+It is possible to connect to an older VGA or composite screen, but this is more complicated.
+Take a look at this website more information http://elinux.org/RPi_VerifiedPeripherals.

 You may also like to put your Raspberry Pi in a case to protect it, though this is certainly not necessary.
-There are many different companies that make many different styles, so choose one that suits you, or you could even make your own from Lego or card!
+There are many different companies which make different styles of cases, so choose one that suits you, or you could even make your own from Lego or cards!

 The first thing we need to do is put an operating system on the SD card using another computer.
-You can buy SD cards with preinstalled software, but doing it yourself guarantees that you get the latest updates and is also a useful learning experience.
-These instructions assume that you are using a computer running Microsoft Windows or Mac OS X; if you are using another operating system, or if you are having difficulties in setting up the SD card, detailed instructions are available online at http://www.raspberrypi.org/downloads.
+You can buy SD cards with software preinstalled, but doing it yourself guarantees to get you the latest updates, and is also a useful learning experience.
+These instructions assume that you are using a computer running Microsoft Windows or Mac OS X. If you are using another operating system, or if you are having difficulties in setting up the SD card, detailed instructions are available online at http://www.raspberrypi.org/downloads.

-Insert the SD card into the SD card writer (shown in the following image):
+Insert the SD card into the SD card writer, as shown:

 If the SD card writer is separate from your computer, plug it in.

-Install and run the SD Formatter (shown in the following screenshot).
-Select the SD card you just inserted, click on Option, then set FORMAT SIZE ADJUSTMENT to ON and click on Format.
-In this example, the SD card is drive G, but this will vary from computer to computer.
+Install and run SD Formatter.
+Select the SD card you just inserted, click on Option, then set FORMAT SIZE ADJUSTMENT to ON and click on OK.
+In this example, the SD card is shown as the G drive, but this will vary from computer to computer.
+Finally, click on Format.

 Make absolutely sure that you have the right SD card selected.
-All the data will be lost from the formatted card.
+If it isn't, all the data will be lost from the formatted card.

 NOOBS.zip, clicking on Extract or Extract to..., and selecting the SD card as the destination.
 There is a lot to extract, so this will take a few minutes to complete.

-On your taskbar (close to the clock) click on Safely remove/Eject the SD card and take it out of the SD writer, as shown in the following figure:
+On your taskbar (close to the clock) click on Safely remove/Eject the SD card and take it out of the SD writer, as shown here:

-Now we can prepare the Raspberry Pi to start up for the first time.
+Now, we can prepare the Raspberry Pi to start for the first time.
 Place it securely on a desk or in a case.
-Make sure it is not in danger of falling on the floor, and do not rest it on top of the bag inside which it comes.
-We can start up the Rasberry Pi by performing the following steps:
+Make sure it is not in danger of falling on the floor, and do not rest it on top of the bag in which it comes.
+We can start up the Raspberry Pi by performing these steps:

 Plug the SD card, screen, keyboard, and mouse into the Raspberry Pi.
-Also plug in the Internet cable if you have one, as shown in the following figure:
+Also, plug in the Ethernet cable, if you have one, as shown here:

 If necessary, adjust the screen settings to display the images from the Raspberry Pi's input.

-You should see a selection of operating systems for you to install (refer to the following screenshot), each with a short description.
+You should see a selection of operating systems for you to install (shown in the following screenshot), each with a short description.
 This book relies on you having Raspbian installed, so select Raspbian and click on Install.
 You can always come back and select a different operating system later; I will explain how you can do this in the next section.

-When the installation has completed, you should see a blue screen with a final list of options (shown in the following screenshot).
+When the installation has finished, you should see a blue screen with a final list of options (shown in the following screenshot).
 This is the Raspberry Pi Software Configuration Tool.
-Most things should be set up the way we want them, but there are two useful settings to be changed.
+Most things should be set up the way we want them, but there are two useful settings to change.
 Select Enable Boot to Desktop/Scratch using the arrow keys and press Enter.
 Select the Desktop Log in option, and press Enter.
 You should now be back at the main menu.
-Next, select Internationalisation Options and choose your preferred language and keyboard layout.
-Use the right arrow key to move to Finish and press Enter.
-You can return to this menu any time by typing
+Next, select Internationalisation Options, and choose your preferred language and keyboard layout.
+Use the right arrow key to get to Finish and press Enter.
+You can return to this menu at any time by typing

-sudo raspi-configas a command line (refer to the next section for details).
+sudo raspi-configin a command line (refer to the next section for details):

-After a minute or so, the Raspberry Pi should finish rebooting, and you should see the Raspberry Pi desktop (shown in the following screenshot).
-This may be familiar to you.
-You can double-click on the icons to start programs, or select from a menu.
-We will mainly be using Scratch and Python in this book, but take a minute to explore what's available to you.
-In particular, there are several Python Games.
-These are the sorts of things that are possible after a little programming practice.
+After a minute or so, the Raspberry Pi should finish rebooting, and you should see the Raspberry Pi desktop, as shown in the following screenshot.
+This might look familiar to you: you can double-click on the icons to start programs, or select them from a menu.
+We will mainly be using Scratch, Python and Sonic Pi in this book, but take a minute to explore what's available to you.
+In particular, there are several Python Games: these are the sort of things that are possible to develop after a little programming practice:

-Most of the time, it will be possible to do what you want to do using the mouse by clicking on different parts of the screen; however, at some point, you might find the need to use the command line, as shown in the following screenshot:
+Most of the time, it will be possible to do what you want to do using the mouse, by clicking on different parts of the screen, but at some point, you might find yourself needing to use the command line, as shown in the following screenshot:

-The command line is a completely text-based way of controlling a computer, and can be used to do just about anything that can be done by clicking and more.
+The command line is a completely text-based way to control a computer, and can be used to do just about anything which can be done by clicking and more.
 It is available on almost all computers, but is usually hidden away.
 Some computer users prefer using the command line because they can type faster than they can click the mouse!

 Here is a very quick overview of some common commands.
 Open a command line by double-clicking on the LXTerminal icon on the desktop, and try these out.
-You will need to press Enter to inform the Raspberry Pi that your command has been executed.
+You will need to press Enter to tell the Raspberry Pi that your command has finished.
 A longer introduction, including information on how to watch a movie in the command line, can be found online at http://www.techradar.com/news/computing/pc/1161712.

-cd <directory name>: This changes the directory and allows you to move into another directory, so you can see its contents in the same way that double-clicking on a directory icon moves you into that directory.
-You can move through multiple levels of directories in one go by separating the directory names with
+cd <folderdirectory name>(change directory).
+This command allows you to move into another directory so you can see its contents, in the same way that double-clicking on a directory icon moves you into that directory.
+You can move through multiple levels of directories in one go by separating the folder directory names with a "

-man <program name>: This opens the manual and brings up lots of information about a particular program, including what it does and how to use it.
-It is very useful if you forget how to use something!
+man <program name>(open manual): This command will bring up lots of information about a particular program, including what it does and how to use it.
+Very useful if you forget how to use something!
 Try

-man lsto see some advanced information about the
+man lsto see some advanced information on the

-lscommand we tried earlier, and press q to quit.
-You can scroll through the information using the arrow keys or the Space bar.
+lsprogram we tried earlier, and press Q on the keyboard to quit.
+You can scroll through this information using the arrow keys or the Space Bar.

-<program name> [extra information]: This starts the program, and optionally passes some extra information to it.
+<program name>(extra information): This is used to start the program, and optionally pass it some extra information.
 Try typing in

-scratchto start the Scratch program (we'll cover more about this in the next chapter); or, if you are connected to the Internet, navigate to
+scratchto start the Scratch program (we'll cover this in more detail in the next chapter), or if you are connected to the Internet, go to

-midoriwww.raspberrypi.org to open the Midori web browser and go straight to the Raspberry Pi home page.
+epiphany www.raspberrypi.orgto open the Epiphany web browser and then go straight to the Raspberry Pi home page.

-A package is a program or a part of a program, and many versions of Linux (including Raspbian) maintain a list of all compatible packages, making it easy to keep all of your software up to date.
+A package is a program or a part of a program, and many versions of Linux (including Raspbian) maintain a list of all the compatible packages, making it easy to keep all your software up to date.
 You can update to the latest version of this list if you have an Internet connection, by typing the following command in a command line:

 Be very careful when using the